 Farmed deer

 For disease control purposes, deer are defined in domestic TB legislation as deer of any species that are managed by a keeper, including those managed on enclosed park land.
-Farmed deer are captive (usually red or fallow) deer that are commercially bred and reared for venison production and, as a result, tend to be more closely managed and subject to more frequent handling by their owners/keepers than park deer.
+Farmed deer are captive (usually red) deer that are commercially bred and reared for venison production and, as a result, tend to be more closely managed and subject to more frequent handling by their owners/keepers than park deer.
 In GB, farmed deer must be identified if they are to be tested for TB or leave the holding of origin.
 In England, the identification tag must show both the Defra or the British Deer Farms and Parks Association (BDFPA) herd registration number and the animal’s own unique number.

 Wild deer - Bovine TB